worldnuqumoritytransporters/wnt-relay/README.md

 ```
 ## Customize

-If you want to change any defaults, refer to the documentation of [wntcore](../../../wntcore), the core wnt library `require()`'d from here.
+If you want to change any defaults, refer to the documentation of [wntcore](../../../wntcore), the core Wnt library `require()`'d from here.